Research

 The most significant modern shift in the English breakfast has been sourcing.
 Global supply chains make it easy to buy cheap, uniform ingredients from almost anywhere, and as a result many breakfasts sold as “Full English” rely on imported bacon, imported sausages, and other mass-produced components chosen primarily for price.
 Eggs may come from systems that would not meet British welfare standards, and convenience items have replaced traditional cooking.
 The plate may look familiar, but once its ingredients are no longer British, it has stepped away from the tradition.

-There is nothing wrong with a fry up, but it should be described honestly.
-A breakfast built from imported ingredients is a fry-up, not a proper English breakfast.
+TA breakfast built primarily from imported ingredients is accurately described as a fry-up.
+The term 'English breakfast' under this framework denotes British-sourced ingredients.
 An English breakfast is defined by where its ingredients come from, and by its connection to British farming, standards, and food culture.

 The English Breakfast Society's position is simple.
 We are not interested in enforcing a rigid list of ingredients, nor in arguing endlessly over minor details.
 The English breakfast has always evolved, and regional variation is central to its character.
 What we do insist on is that a proper English breakfast should be made primarily from ingredients sourced from Great Britain.